SiddhantSonawane/VibeShare/README.md

+NOTE:
-To test the functionality currently the registering a new user is not working due to user image storing capabilities try out the product by directky logging in using given sample credentials:
+To test the functionality currently the registering a new user is not working due to user image storing capabilities

+Try out the product by directly logging in using given sample credentials:

 email: natlin@email.com
 password: natlin1234